Jieyab89/OSINT-Cheat-sheet/Script/SOCMINT-Twitter/Readme.md

 6. Add more parameter for enrichment
 7. Add no rate limit (throttle)
 8. Add Google CSE data source
-9. Expand data user profile post, follower and following, reply post, retweet post in graph —
+9. Expand data user profile post, follower and following, reply post, retweet post in graph
-10. Add sentiment analysis for clustering data, pro, neutral, con based on archive data and dump data
+10. Add sentiment analysis for clustering data, pro, neutral, con.
+Based on archive data and dump data
 11. Add more data source and other parameter (soon) still research
 12. Add more detail data source for the context
+13. Auto repair broken archive and sentiment analysis data dump
+14. Update rendering data in sentiment analysis

 ## Features